MicrosoftDocs/VBA-Docs/api/Access.Chart.PrimaryValuesAxisDisplayUnits.md

 ---

-# Chart.PrimaryValuesAxisDisplayUnits Property (Access)
+# Chart.PrimaryValuesAxisDisplayUnits property (Access)

 Returns or sets the unit of measurement applied to the primary values axis.
-Read/write **[AcAxisUnits](Access.AcAxisUnits.md)** .
+Read/write **[AcAxisUnits](Access.AcAxisUnits.md)**.

 ## Syntax